VC-CodeLabs/grid-sum/README.md

 The Grid's Law
 Square Grid: The grid you will encounter is always a square, ranging in size from 2x2 to 50x50 cells.
-Single Path: Your journey must be confined to a single row, column, or diagonal of the grid.
+Single Path: Your journey must be confined to a single row or column of the grid.
 Optimize Your Journey: Seek efficiency in your algorithm.
 Aim for a time complexity of O(n).

 🏁 Getting Started